 Water Bottle Rocket Engineering Design Challenge

-$925 will bring the eighth graders another adventure when the Academy of Natural Sciences of Drexel University heads to the Delran Middle School Library with specimens, live animals, and expert naturalists.
+$975 will bring another adventure to the 8th grade teams when the Academy of Natural Sciences of Drexel University visits the Delran Middle School Library for a second year with specimens, live animals, and expert naturalists.
 Presentations will be made to two classes at a time, allowing for an intimate educational experience.

 Delran High School

 High school Diversity Club advisor Siobhan McVay was awarded $1,700 to further promote a safe environment for students and faculty with the students of the Diversity Club.
 This grant will fund a reference library that reflects our racial, ethnic, and cultural diversity.
 The grant will also be used to promote book clubs and other activities to increase communication and intellectual dialogue about our differences and how we can learn from each other.

 French teacher Stephanie Morales was awarded $733 for an innovative, research-based approach to teaching world language.
 Students will use French novels to develop their skills in a “highly comprehensible, personalized and contextualized manner.”

 Promoting Proficiency Through Technology in the World Language Classroom